Questions & Answers for Liquor Permittees (during COVID-19 pandemic)

 Please email firstname.lastname@example.org

-All Saskatchewan bars and restaurants are now closed for on-table service and can only offer takeout/delivery to customers.
-Can these businesses sell alcohol with takeout/delivery orders?
+All Saskatchewan bars and restaurants are now back open for on-table service.
+Can they still sell alcohol with takeout/delivery orders?

-Restaurants and bars can provide take out/delivery service of alcohol and food products, provided they maintain a two metre distance between the employee and the customer who is picking up/receiving the order.
-(Alcohol can only be sold in closed, sealed containers).
+Yes, at this time restaurants and bars can continue provide take out/delivery service of alcohol and food products.
+(Alcohol can only be sold in closed, factory sealed containers).

-Restaurants/bars can sell sealed cans and/or bottles of any beer, spirits or wine (same as buying products at a liquor store).
+Restaurants/bars can sell sealed cans and/or bottles of any beer, spirits or wine (same as buying products at a liquor store) and can advertise this service.

 What prices can restaurants/bar charge for take out/delivery of beverage alcohol?